Sunday, May 31, 2009

 Of all those bloggers whom I’ve interacted with over the years, K stands apart.

-One positive thing K had going for her was that she had finally gotten her dream-job, working as a translator in the Icelandic Foreign Ministry, extremely precise and challenging work that paid well and was not without its perks (including junkets to European capitals!)
-As my days of gainful employment are over, I again felt a twinge of guilt in imposing on her schedule.
+But now we were together again, in the eternal now, ordering Krösti-burgers.
+Taking our buzzer to a quiet table away from the main doors we began catching up.
+What a difference ten years made: K was now in the midst of a very painful divorce from her second husband and was a bit down.
+The one positive thing K had going for her though was that she had finally gotten her dream-job, working as a translator in the Icelandic Foreign Ministry.
+It was extremely precise and challenging work that paid well and was not without its perks (including junkets to European capitals!)
+I felt a twinge of guilt in imposing on her schedule.
 We talked a bit about the Icelandic theatre scene and she gave me the lowdown on a musical I would be seeing in a couple of days.
-The musical was a big thing, it was the first full-blown production since the Covid restrictions were lifted.
-One of the characters was on the autism spectrum, and there had been a row about having a ‘norm’ portray him.
-K’s involvement with autism has been vigorous and constant over the years, active in many circles (her blog was even called Aspie Mum) and she was the narrator for a documentary film on the subject of autism in women (konur) in 2019.
+This musical was a big thing as it was the first full-blown production since the Covid restrictions were lifted.
+One of the characters was on the autism spectrum, and there had been a row amongst critics about having a ‘norm’ portray him.
+K’s involvement with autism has been vigorous and constant over the years, active in many circles (her blog was even called Aspie Mum) and she was the narrator for a documentary film on the subject of autism in Icelandic women in 2019.

 Some friends are life-long, some friendships flare-up brightly, only to quickly burn out.
-Some friendships are simply a case of parallel lives, two stars a drift in the heavens, each gaining a little energy from the radiance of the other and then parting to fade away to oblivion.
+Some friendships are simply a case of parallel lives, two stars adrift in the heavens, each gaining a little energy from the radiance of the other and then parting to fade away to oblivion.

 Svo lít ég upp og sé við erum saman þarna tvær stjörnur á blárri festinguni sem færast nær og nær. Ég man þig þegar augu mín eru opin, hverja stund.
 En þegar ég nú legg þau aftur, fer ég á þinn fund. ~Megas